gayverjr/pyemap/docs/algorithms/surface_exposed.rst

 .. math::
    RSA=\frac{ASA}{Max ASA}

-Several scales for MaxASA have been published. pyemap uses the most recent theoretical scale from Tien and coworkers.
+Several scales for MaxASA have been published.
+PyeMap uses the most recent theoretical scale from Tien and coworkers [Tien2013]_.
-Relative solvent accessibility is calculated via the DSSP module in Biopython, and the DSSP program developed by Kabsch and Sander.
+Relative solvent accessibility is calculated using the DSSP program developed by Kabsch and Sander [Sander1983]_.
-In pyemap, the RSA threshold chosen for exposed residues is:
+In PyeMap, the RSA threshold chosen for exposed residues is:

 .. math::
    \mathbf{RSA \geq 0.05}